International Student Policies

 Requests must include the following:

-- An international money order or personal check (drawn from a United States bank) payable to “The State of New Jersey” in the amount of $25.
+- An international money order or personal check (drawn from a United States bank) payable to “Thomas Edison State University” for the amount of the requested document

 International Credit Policy for Testing